-Understanding Low Equity Margins and Premiums in New Zealand
+Understanding Low Equity Margins in New Zealand

 Purchasing your first home is an exciting milestone, but it comes with its share of financial considerations.
 If your deposit is less than 20% of the property's value, lenders may impose additional costs known as Low Equity Margins (LEMs) or Low Equity Premiums (LEPs).
 These charges are designed to mitigate the higher risk associated with low-deposit lending.
 Let's delve into what these terms mean and how they can impact your mortgage.